yona75/dts2019-workshop/CompilingWorkshopFW.md

 python SetupAWS.py setup
 ```

-If successful command will not produce any output, but you can verify in AWS IoT Core Console that new Thing, certificate and policy were created.
+If successful command will not produce any output, but you can verify in AWS IoT Core Console that new Thing, Certificate and Policy were created.

 5. In the Terminal window navigate to *~/environment/esp/dts2019-workshop/demos/espressif/esp32_devkitc_esp_wrover_kit/make* and execute *make menuconfig* command: